talos-vulndev/afl-dyninst/README.txt

 Switch -s instructs afl-dyninst to skip the first <number> of basic blocks.
-Currently, it is used to work around a bug in Dyninst but doubles as an optimization option, as skipping the basic blocks of the initialization rutines makes things run faster.
+Currently, it is used to work around a bug in Dyninst but doubles as an optimization option, as skipping the basic blocks of the initialization routines makes things run faster.
 If the instrumented binary is crashing by itself, try skiping a number of blocks.

 Switch -r allows you to specify a path to the library that is loaded